-Mintons, who set up a London studio in 1870 under the direction of the painter William Stephen Coleman.
+Mintons, who set up a London "art pottery studio" in 1870 under the direction of the painter William Stephen Coleman.
 Coleman specialised in exotic pictures of half-naked girls, like The Potter's Daughter (left), although for Minton's he developed a series of naturalistic transfer printed illustrations of flowers and birds.

-Painting was big in the pottery syllabus of the art schools of the period, taught by, among others: John Sparkes at the National Art Training School (later the RCA) and the Lambeth Art School; Richard Lunn, who took over pottery at the RCA in 1905; and Alfred Powell at the Central School of Arts and Crafts.
-Painting for the pottery industry was important in the Burslem and Hanley art schools.
+Painting was big in the pottery syllabus of the art schools of the period, taught by, among others: John Sparkes at the Lambeth Art School; Richard Lunn, who at the RCA in 1901 started the first-ever practical pottery class; and Alfred Powell at the Central School of Arts and Crafts.
+Painting for the pottery industry was later important in the Burslem and Hanley art schools.

 First.
 No vessel should be fashioned by being pressed into a mould that can be made by throwing on the wheel, or otherwise by hand.